it-academy-svhec/intro-to-programming/primers/C Programming: Scope Primer.md

 ## Global Scope
 External or global scope means that the variable is accessible anywhere in the C program (*.c) file.
 This is not generally necessary but can be useful when variables need to be shared by multiple functions including `main`.
 Global variables are declared outside of code blocks (pairs of braces).
 This is very useful for situations such as in the previous example where we need to change a variable's value inside a function.

-1. Move the line of code that defines `number` one line above the main function.
-It should be outside teh
+1. Move the line of code that defines `number` one line above the main function

 1. Now change the implementation (body) of the `add` function to add `number` and `global_number`.
 You do not need to change the parameters/arguments passed into the function.

+1. Run the program

 You had to pass `number` as an argument to `add` since it was locally or block scoped.
 On the other hand, you were able to access `global_number` inside the `add` function without passing it as an argument since it is globally scoped.